ambassadorlabs/telepresence-header-propagation/go/README.md

 we want to propagate and add it to the context that is passed down through the call stack.
 In this case we are only grabbing the `X-Telepresence-Id` header but we could add any others that we care about, or even all of them.

-In `service.go` in the `InitialUppercase` function, we create a new HTTP client:
+To make the request to `/finaluppercase`, in `service.go`, in the `InitialUppercase` function, we create a new HTTP client:

 ```go
 client := httptransport.NewClient(